Updated February 13, 2020

 In the wintertime, it is important to provide an indoor space that is draft-free while still allowing for ventilation.
 Pig bodies generate a lot of heat, so you don’t need to go overboard in keeping them warm so long as the living space is not too large or drafty.
 Make sure to provide lots of extra straw for them to burrow in when it gets cold and arrange the space so that pig sleeping areas are not near an open door or window.
 You will most likely be able to keep healthy adult pigs comfortably warm simply by giving them ample straw in cold temperatures and the opportunity to sleep near each other.
 In some cases, the addition of blankets can also be used to keep a pig warm overnight.
 Overheating the space or causing a humid environment can lead to outbreaks of pneumonia.
 You’ll know a pig is cold because they will shiver.
 If you need to provide extra heat for certain residents, consider using a wall-mounted ceramic heating panel as it greatly reduces the risk of fire- just make sure the cord is secured away from curious residents.

-Cows are typically pretty hardy when it comes to most weather conditions, especially compared to many other species of farmed animals.
-Depending on your climate, you may find that heating and cooling sources are not necessary for your healthy adult cow residents.
+Cows are typically pretty hardy when it comes to most weather conditions, especially compared to many other species of A species or specific breed of animal that is raised by humans for the use of their bodies or what comes from their bodies..
+Depending on your climate, you may find that heating and cooling sources are not necessary for your healthy adult While "cow" can be defined to refer exclusively to female cattle, at The Open Sanctuary Project we refer to domesticated cattle of all ages and sexes as "cows." residents.

 In certain climates, you might be able to only use a three-sided structure to keep your cow residents comfortable if you lack the resources to create a fully enclosed living space, so long as the open side is not facing the prevailing winds and the enclosure does not get too stuffy during warm weather.
 In the summertime, make sure that you provide a shady area and protection from the elements if they need it.
 Circulation fans can help keep the space cool- just be sure to place them up out of a very tall cow’s reach!
 If you see any of your cow residents open mouth breathing during hot or excessively humid weather, they are likely too warm.